bilig

 Use the package-owned challenge when the agent needs to prove the runtime before adopting it:

-npm exec --package @bilig/workpaper@0.108.0 -- bilig-agent-challenge
+npm exec --package @bilig/workpaper@latest -- bilig-agent-challenge --json

 A good run prints verified: true.
 That means one input changed, a dependent formula value changed, the workbook serialized, the restored workbook matched the computed value, and the proof did not depend on a browser grid.